NCKU-CCS/energy-blockchain/README.md

     + ems : Type of ems.
 Should be `bems` or `hems`

-    + type : type of upload data.
+    + type : Type of upload data.

 Example for Sending DR Event: